Two-Time Relativistic Bohmian Model of Quantum Mechanics: Atomic orbitals

 where $\lambda^{2}=\frac{\hbar{}^{2}}{\mu^{2}c^{2}\gamma_{c}^{4}}$.
 From comparison with eq.
 (17), taking into account that it is always $\gamma_c \simeq1$, we can conclude that again a harmonic oscillatory $\tau$-motion with characteristics very close to those obtained for the free particle is obtained.
-Assuming that an electron that has just reached an empty orbit has minimum localization ($\sim\lambda$), it takes a very short time to convert into an orbital: taking $\Delta p_{s0} \sim \mu c^2$ in eq.
-(24), we find, e.g., that $\Delta s$ equals the circumference of the fundamental orbit of hydrogen in about $10^{-18} s$.
+Assuming that an electron that has just reached an empty orbit has minimum localization ($\sim\lambda$), it takes very little time to convert itself into an orbital: for $\Delta p_{s_0} \sim \mu c^2$ in eq.
+(24), we find that $\Delta \mathsf{S}$ equals, e.g., the circumference of the hydrogen fundamental orbit in about $10^{-18} s$.